Hermehar/Engagement-Aware-Modality-Escalation-for-Digital-Learning/README.txt

 - Webcam access for real-time engagement tracking
 - `sorting_algorithms.pdf` present in the repository for preprocessing
 - Google Generative AI API key in `.env`

-## 💡 Notes

-- The system is designed as a proof-of-concept for engagement-aware digital learning.
-- `app.py` demonstrates the combined webcam + chatbot experience.
-- `Final_Code.py` offers a more feature-rich interface for algorithm-specific learning.
-- Ensure the model files `best.pt` and `yolov8n.pt` are available in the repository root.

 ## � Study Design & Evaluation